BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Related work

 \section{Related work}

 We built upon the idea of the BEIR benchmark dataset \cite{thakur-2021-BEIR}, as it is precisely focused on the zero-shot evaluation of modern IR systems.
 Neural IR systems are trained on large datasets such as MS~MARCO \cite{DBLP:journals/corr/abs-2108-13897}, or synthetic datasets derived from large pre-trained generative language models \cite{10.1145/3477495.3531863}.
 MS~MARCO has been translated into many different languages \cite{DBLP:journals/corr/abs-2108-13897}, but not to Polish, yet.
-Moreover, even other extensive multilingual benchmarks for IR such as Mr.~TYDI \cite{DBLP:journals/corr/abs-2108-08787} -- covering many topologically diverse languages -- do not include Polish data and includes so far only one Slavic language, namely Russian.
+Moreover, even other extensive multilingual benchmarks for IR such as Mr.~TyDi \cite{DBLP:journals/corr/abs-2108-08787} -- covering many topologically diverse languages -- do not include Polish data and includes so far only one Slavic language, namely Russian.
+There is the MTEB Benchmark \cite{muennighoff2022mteb}, which is a benchmark dedicated semantic embeddings, where BEIR-PL is included as part of the Polish retrieval datasets.
 The two most commonly used and recent benchmarks for the Polish language technology, namely KLEJ \cite{DBLP:journals/corr/abs-2005-00630} and Lepiszcze \cite{lepiszcze} contain evaluation data for many distinct NLP tasks, but none of them is directly related to IR tasks.
+The recently published large resource for IR in Polish language, MaupQA \cite{rybak-2023-maupqa}, provides nearly 400k question-passage pairs collected from different resources.
+Moreover, there was Passage Retrieval task in PolEval 2022 competition \cite{KNOWCON20235627}, driving research in open domain IR for Polish language pushing researchers to develop effective solutions \cite{KNOWCON20239253_pokrywka,KNOWCON20238119_kozlowski,KNOWCON20233900_wojtasik}.